Mik1ll/LuaRenamer/README.md

 ### Notes for File Moving

 Import folders are only valid destination candidates if they exist and have either the 'Destination' or 'Both' Drop Type.
+Using `use_existing_anime_location` allows for an import folder with 'Excluded' drop type to be picked.
+This may change in the future.
 Destination defaults to the nearest (to the file) valid import folder.
 Destination is set via: